 3. The position must be paid

 Mount Saint Vincent University is committed to the delivery of high quality academic programming.
 MSVU demonstrates this commitment by adopting the recruiting ethics and the accreditation standards of Co-operative Education and Work-Integrated Learning Canada (CEWIL).
-The recruiting ethics maintain the integrity of the co-op competition process, while Accreditation sets the national quality standards for co-operative education programs.
+The recruiting ethics maintain the integrity of the co-op competition process, while accreditation sets the national quality standards for co-operative education programs.
 The responsibilities of each of the partners (the student, the employer, and the institution) are described below:

 It is the student’s responsibility to: